mustthink/go-storage-like-redis/README.md

 1) `type` - type of request:
     1) use "collection" for get all objects from collection
     2) use "object" for get object from collection
-2) `collection` - name of collection.
+2) `collection` - optional, name of collection.
 If field is empty, object will set into `default` collection
 3) `key` - key for getting object from collection.
 If you want to get collection just leave empty.

 ### 2) DELETE